scottaohara/Brass-Tacks/README.md

 Many other developers have had a hand in helping me shape Brass Tacks' outcome.
 I will list them here and likely rewrite this into later.

-A current(likely not current) build can be viewed at http://brass-tacks.scott-ohara.mixture.io/ (for now)
+A current(read: likely not current) build can be viewed at http://brass-tacks.scott-ohara.mixture.io/ (for now)

 ## Brass Tacks Specifics